Nalen98/GhidraEmu/README.md

 * Before closing the project in Ghidra, you should press the "Reset" button and reset the state of the last emulation if it hasn't been done yet.
 This is important because at the moment of closing, transactions of repainting traced instructions in the Listing will not be executed, as well as transactions of restoring program bytes after emulation.
 This can lead not only to the beholding of the "old yellow parrot", which is the least problem, but also to the modified bytes remaining as such and not returning to their original values (unless the project is rolled back in Ghidra, of course).

 # Installation

-- Download the release version of the extension and install it in Ghidra using `File → Install Extensions...`

-- Use gradle to build the extension: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`
+1. Use gradle to build the extension: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`

-- In the CodeBrowser, go to `File → Configure → Experimental` and select the checkbox.
+2. In the CodeBrowser, go to `File → Configure → Miscellaneous` and select the checkbox for GhidraEmu plugin.

 ## Feedback

 Encountered any bugs while using the plugin or have ideas for improvements?
 Don't be shy to open new issue and I'll figure out.

 ## Future work

 EmulatorHelper restrictions don't allow using program space in another.
 So your external shared library, for example, will never know about program memory space and vice versa.
 So you can't emulate it as one process with one memory space.
 Let me know if I'm missing something here.